-- ICBA will oppose new bank-specific fees, punitive new tax levies, transaction taxes, limitations on the deductibility of FDIC premiums or other proposals specifically targeting the financial services sector.
-Additionally, ICBA will continue to oppose any legislation – tax or non-tax – that requires revenue offsets or “pay fors” that may target the banking industry.
+- ICBA opposes new bank-specific fees, punitive new tax levies, transaction taxes, limitations on the deductibility of FDIC premiums or other proposals specifically targeting the financial services sector.
+Additionally, ICBA will continue to oppose any legislation – tax or non-tax – that requires revenue offsets or “pay fors” that target the banking industry.

-- The tax-exempt status of interest paid on municipal finance for all recipients is critical to municipalities and should be preserved.
+- The tax-exempt status of interest paid on municipal debt is critical to municipalities and should be preserved.